FusionAuth/fusionauth-site/site/_posts/2020-06-05-private-labeling-with-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

-Sometimes you just need some space, right?
+Sometimes you just need a little space, right?
 Tenants in FusionAuth can provide logical separation of users and applications while letting you manage everything from one FusionAuth installation.

 <!--more-->

 All editions of FusionAuth support multiple tenants within the same FusionAuth installation.
 Using this feature eases operational burdens while still maintaining logical divisions.

-## Why would you want to set up multi-tenant FusionAuth?
+## Why set up multi-tenant FusionAuth?

 Pretend you have a SaaS application which lets people manage their todos.
 It's a glorious task management application.
 You started your company, TodoInc, selling individual accounts.
 That application lives at app.todo.com.
 You are using FusionAuth as your user data store, and you have a other applications using it as well: a [forum application](/blog/2020/05/13/setting-up-single-sign-on-for-nodebb), [Zendesk](/docs/v1/tech/samlv2/zendesk) for customer support and [GSuite](/docs/v1/tech/samlv2/google).